Kalan-Lab/lsaBGC/README.md

 **Median Beta-RD** is the median value of pairwise calculations of gene divergence to expected divergence for a pair of genomes based on genome-wide values such as ANI/AAI or divergence of single-copy core genes (e.g. ribosomal proteins).

 **Tajima's D** can be most intiutively thought of as the proportion of high-frequency to low-frequency/rare minor allele positions along the multiple sequence alignment of a gene.
-It is thus essential to account for representation bias in your dataset and as such we perform de-replication (check out [drep](https://github.com/MrOlm/drep)) of genomes prior to `lsaBGC-PopGene.py` analysis to properly interpret the statistics.
+It is thus essential to account for representation bias in your dataset and as such we perform de-replication (check out [drep](https://github.com/MrOlm/drep)) of genomes prior to `lsaBGC-PopGene.py`/`lsaBGC-AutoAnalyze.py` analysis to properly compute the statistic.

 In the near future, I plan to incorporate a phylogeny-aware calculation of dN/dS, as well as update other evolutionary / pop-gen stats.
 Will announce these in major updates as they are incorporated.